RagedUnicorn/wow-classic-pulse/README.md

 **Note:** This packaging and switching resources can also be done one after another.

+**Note:** The packaging is not fit to be used for curseforge because curseforge expects a specific packaging

 ```
 # switch environment to release
 mvn generate-resources -Dgenerate.sources.overwrite=true -P release